cuba/PiuPiu/README.md

 **NOTE**: If this method is not called, nothing will happen (no request will be made).
 **NOTE**: This method should **ONLY** be called **AFTER** declaring all of your callbacks (`success`, `failure`, `error`, `then` etc...)
-**NOTE**:  This method should **ONLY** be called **ONCE**.

-### Creating your own ResponseFuture
+### Creating your own `ResponseFuture`

 You can create your own ResponseFuture for a variety of reasons.
-If you do, you will have all the benefits you have seen so far.
+This can be used on another future's `join` or `replace` callback for some nice chaining.

-Here is an example of a response future that does decoding in another thread.
+Here is an example of a response future that does an expesive operation in another thread.

 ```
-return ResponseFuture<[Post]>(action: { future in
+return ResponseFuture<UIImage>(action: { future in
-    // This is an example of how a future is executed and
+    // This is an example of how a future is executed and fulfilled.
-    // fulfilled.
-    DispatchQueue.global(qos: .userInitiated).async {
+    DispatchQueue.global(qos: .background).async {
         // lets make an expensive operation on a background thread.
-        // The below is just an example of how you can parse on a seperate thread.
+        // The success and progress and error callbacks will be synced on the main thread
+        // So no need to sync back to the main thread.

         do {
             // Do an expensive operation here ....
-            let posts = try response.decode([Post].self)
+            let resizedImage = try image.resize(ratio: 16/9)

+            // If possible, we can send smaller progress updates
+            // Otherwise it's a good idea to send 1 to indicate this task is all finished.
+            // Not sending this won't cause any harm but your progress callback will not be triggered as a result of this future.
+            future.update(progress: 1)
-            future.succeed(with: posts)
+            future.succeed(with: resizedImage)
         } catch {
-            // We should syncronize the error to the main thread.
             future.fail(with: error)
         }
     }
 })
 ```

-**NOTE** The future will syncronize the `succeed`, `fail` or `cancel` methods on the main thread.
+**NOTE** You can also use the `then` callback of an existing future which is performed on a background thread.

 ## Encoding